 How to Budget for Retail Rent

-When retail tenants start a business, it’s challenging to know how much rent to plan on paying each month.
+When starting a business, knowing how much rent to pay each month can be challenging.
 To help budget for retail rent, property management company Hartman recently surveyed how much some of the most common types of retail tenants spend on rent.

-Retail tenant type and average percentage of sales spent on rent
+Retail tenant type and the average percentage of sales spent on rent

-In some retail markets, rent is quoted as price per square foot per month, while in other markets retail rents are quoted as price per square foot per year.
+In some retail markets, rent is quoted as the price per square foot per month, while in other markets, retail rents are quoted as the price per square foot per year.
 For example, $1.50 per square foot per month is the same as $18.00 per square foot per year ($1.50 x 12 months).

-To calculate the monthly rent for a retail space, we multiple the rent per square foot by the total square feet of leased space, and add any ‘net’ charges and percentage rent amounts to determine the total monthly expense:
+To calculate the monthly rent for a retail space, we multiply the rent per square foot by the total square feet of leased space and add any ‘net’ charges and percentage rent amounts to determine the total monthly expense:

 - Base rent: 5,000 square feet x $18 per square foot = $90,000 annually / 12 months = $7,500 per month